MalakysRed/whatsfordinner/recipe-engine/SPEC.md

   'vessel',   -- acts on accumulated pan contents 'slots',    -- acts only on newly introduced fills 'both'      -- new fills joined to existing contents );

+-- Closed by design.
+See design rule 7.
+Adding a value is a migration, not -- a convenience.
+Never overlaps with ingredient tags — see design rule 8.
+CREATE TYPE ingredient_state AS ENUM (
+  'raw','softened','browned','sealed','reduced',
+  'thickened','tender','combined','set','rested'
+);

 CREATE TYPE verification_status AS ENUM (